-A VPN service is now one of the most vital tools on modern PCs and smartphones, but choosing one is a daunting task.
-With hundreds of different VPN providers out there - all boasting to be the best for online privacy, security and speed - choosing the right one often means searching around to strike the right balance between services, ease-of-use and pricing.
+But choosing a virtual private network can feel like a daunting task.
+With hundreds of different VPN providers out there - all claiming to be the best for online privacy, security and speed - choosing the right one often means searching around to strike the right balance between services, ease-of-use and pricing.

-Those looking for a solid VPN service will obviously want to do their due diligence to find the best match - and luckily for you, ITProPortal has searched the market for our pick of the best VPNs out there today.
+Those looking for a solid VPN service will obviously want to do their due diligence to find the best match.

 The best offshore VPN for privacy and unblocking